Family System Constellation

 You may agree that we are part of a family system consisting of parents, grandparents, great grandparents and many more generations of mothers and fathers.
-The system that we are part of is informed by an energetic field that holds memories and connects us to each member of our family (something similar to cyber space that connects the web).
-All wisdom traditions have an understanding of this field, which is being increasingly recognized in the western world through the science of epigenetics.
+The system that we are part of is informed by an energetic field that holds memories and connects us to each member of our family (something similar to cyber network that connects the web waves).
+All wisdom traditions have an understanding of this field, which is being increasingly recognized in the western world through the science of epigenetics and heart research.

 The deepest and sometimes most unrecognized patterns are those within the family system.
 Constellation work exposes hidden family patterns that may have been unknown for generations.
 These patterns may originate from unresolved trauma, entanglements, or other issues that negatively affect family, career, health and relationships.

 The healing and life force that come through this work are truly amazing!